David Kowalski & Leanne Kowalski

 Key insights

-That's 14 years after FIRE โ the non-super portfolio must bridge this gap entirely.
+That's 15 years after FIRE.
+The non-super portfolio must bridge this gap entirely.

 Eliminates ~$42k/year in housing costs, freeing cash for investments.